 Securing financing is your next step and there are plenty of ways to raise capital:

-Bank and SBA loans are probably the best option, other than friends and family, for funding a background check business.
+Bank and SBA loans are probably the best options, other than friends and family, for funding a background check business.

 Federal regulations, licenses, and permits associated with starting your business include doing business as (DBA), health licenses and permits from the Occupational Safety and Health Administration (OSHA), trademarks, copyrights, patents, and other intellectual properties, as well as industry-specific licenses and permits.